Neurodiversity information for parents and young people

-Why we have offered you a phone appointment
+Why a phone appointment

-Your health professional has reviewed your condition and decided that it is safe for your hospital appointment to take place over the phone.
+Your health professional has reviewed your condition and decided that it is safe for your appointment to take place over the phone.

 What will happen